First Interstate Bancorp: History

 In 1984, First Interstate BancSystem of Montana entered into a franchise agreement with First Interstate Bancorp of California to use the First Interstate Bank name and logo.
 In 1996 when First Interstate Bancorp was split up, the Montana organization successfully negotiated to retain the well known First Interstate name and logo.
-First Interstate BancSystem continues to offer banking in Idaho, Montana, Oregon, South Dakota, Washington, and Wyoming.
+The current First Interstate BancSystem continues to operate 306 locations in 14 states as of 2023 in chiefly the northern Great Plains and Rocky Mountain regions.